seriousManual/thermo/README.md

     1. Render the lowest temperature ever encountered
     2. Render the highest temperature ever envountered
     3. Add a reset button that resets the highest and lowest temperature
-2. Render the current humidity, rounded to one decimal
+2. Render the current humidity, rounded whole numbers
     1. Render the lowest humidity ever encountered
     2. Render the highest humidity ever encountered
     3. Add a reset button that resets the highest and lowest humidity
 3. Render a global reset button which resets all max and all min values
 4. Render a Button that toggles the current temperature schema (Celsius <-> Fahrenheit)
+5. **Bonus Assignment**
-5. Show a climate indicator which identifies the quality of the current climate, it consists of a smiley face (sad, happy) and a label
+Show a climate indicator which identifies the quality of the current climate, it consists of a smiley face (sad, happy) and a label
     * humidity
         * humidity < 40%: sad, "dry"
         * 40% < humidity < 60%: happy